magkopian/pic-asm-wattage-meter/README.md

 <h3>Configuration:</h3>
 <p>
-To use this code you will need my LCD driver, you can find it <a href="https://github.com/magkopian/pic-lcd-driver" title="LCD driver">here</a>, ust add the include files of the LCD driver in the same folder with the wattage meter project files.
-For more info about the LCD configuration read the readme file of my LCD driver.
+To use this code you will need my LCD driver, you can find it <a href="https://github.com/magkopian/pic-lcd-driver" title="LCD driver">here</a>, just add the include files of the LCD driver in the same folder with the wattage meter project files, and then build the hex file.
+For more info about the LCD configuration read the README.md file of my LCD driver.
 </p>
 <p>
-Also when you make the circuit, each time before you use it, you have to set the voltage for the differential amplifier.
+Now, when you make the circuit each time before you use it, you'll have to set the voltage reference for the differential amplifier.
-By setting the pin 6 of the microcontroller high you enter into the INIT mode and you will see a 4 digit number.
+By setting the pin 6 of the microcontroller high you'll enter into the INIT mode and you will see a 4 digit number.
-You will have to adjust the potentiometers in order this number become almost zero.
-I tried to automate this process but to do that you need a DAC at least 14 bit resolution.
-This is because the hall sensor is not very sensitive and for that you need a very high gain amplifier, so the voltage reference must be very accurate.
+You'll then have to adjust the potentiometers in order this number become almost zero, and I warn you it is not easy, that's why I used 3 potentiometers instead of just 1.
+I also tried to automate this process, but to do that you need a DAC at least 14 bit resolution.
+That is because the hall sensor is not very sensitive and for that reason you need a very high gain amplifier, so the voltage reference must be very accurate.
 </p>

 <h3>Hardware:</h3>